arpitnarechania/d3-molecule/README.md

 | `borderRadiusX`               | SVG container's border (X) parameter                                      | number   | `5`                        |
 | `borderRadiusY`               | SVG container's border (Y) parameter                                      | number   | `5`                        |
 | `detailedTooltips`            | If detailed info about the element to be shown on hover or not            | boolean  | `true`                     |

-# Advanced Usage and Features
-* Clicking the atom selects it
-* Clicking on 2 atoms, joins them by a bond
-* Clicking on a bond, toggles the bond type
-* Double clicking a bond, removes it
-* Double clicking an atom, removes it and its bonds
-* Lock/ Unlock atoms to their position if needed.
-* Hide/ Show atoms if needed.
-* Drag and Resizing of molecule container using the jquery-ui library.
-* Option to Export molecule as a PNG image
-* Some examples exist in the Examples.js file

 # Test (WIP)
 * Unit test cases in the testrunner.html